Budapestby VisitCity Guides

 Museum galleries showcase Hungary's cultural identity through diverse historical collections

-Allow at least 2-3 hours to properly appreciate the main permanent exhibitions.
-History enthusiasts may want to spend 4-5 hours exploring all collections in detail.
+Plan on at least 2-3 hours to properly see the main permanent exhibitions.
+If you're really into history, you might want to spend 4-5 hours exploring everything in detail.

-Photography is generally permitted for personal use, but photography of the Coronation Mantle is strictly prohibited.
-Flash, tripods, and selfie sticks are not allowed in exhibition areas.
+You can take photos for personal use in most areas, but absolutely no photography of the Coronation Mantle.
+Flash, tripods, and selfie sticks aren't allowed in exhibition areas.

-Yes, children under 6, EEA citizens over 70, disabled visitors with one companion, teachers, and journalists enter free.
-Young EEA citizens under 26 can visit free on the third Saturday of each month.
+Yes, kids under 6, EU citizens over 70, disabled visitors with one companion, teachers, and journalists get in free.
+Young EU citizens under 26 can visit free on the third Saturday of each month.

-Yes, the museum offers excellent accessibility including wheelchair access via the staff entrance, accessible facilities, free admission for disabled visitors plus one companion, and special accommodations for visually impaired visitors.
+Yes, the museum has excellent accessibility including wheelchair access through the staff entrance, accessible facilities, free admission for disabled visitors plus one companion, and special accommodations for visually impaired visitors.

-Online booking through jegy.mnm.hu is highly recommended to skip ticket queues, especially during peak tourist seasons and weekends.
+Online booking through jegy.mnm.hu is highly recommended to skip ticket lines, especially during busy tourist seasons and weekends.

-The Coronation Mantle is the museum's most treasured artifact – a magnificent silk robe embroidered with gold thread and pearls, used for crowning Hungarian kings since 1031.
+The Coronation Mantle is the museum's most treasured piece - a magnificent silk robe embroidered with gold thread and pearls, used for crowning Hungarian kings since 1031.